tttapa/Control-Surface/doc/Getting-Started.md

 ### The finished sketch

 That's it!
-Now you can just upload the sketch to your Arduino, open up your favourite audio software, map the potentiometers, and start playing!
+Now you can just upload the sketch to your Arduino, open up your favorite audio software, map the potentiometers, and start playing!

 ```cpp